laxier/NewChineseDjango/README.md

   - Add words to their favorites.
   - View word translations.
   - Access a list of example sentences, which mirrors the information available on the word's dictionary page.
+- **Interactive Mind Maps**: Visualize connections between words using mind maps, with each HSK level represented by a unique color.
+From the mind map, users can:
+- **Study Calendar**: Plan and schedule study sessions using the integrated calendar.
+Set reminders for word review sessions and track upcoming learning activities.

 ## Usage